shukriadams/arewedown/docs/built-in-tests.md

 ## System.d service running

-To tests if a system.d service is running you (all items required)
+To test if a system.d service is running you (all items required)

     watchers:
         my-service-test: